Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Discussion

 \section{Discussion}

-In this research, we validated and investigated the robustness of a segmentation model based on the state-of-the-art nnU-Net framework and trained on two publicly available training datasets.
+In this research, we validated and investigated the robustness of a segmentation model (named Renal-Net) based on the state-of-the-art nnU-Net framework and trained on two publicly available training datasets.
 We tested the segmentation and detection performance on three test datasets.
 Two test datasets are external for the proposed model.
-Across all test sets our model significantly outperforms the reference models.
+Except for the healthy kidney subset, our model significantly outperforms the reference models.
 Additionally, on the Radboudumc private test set, the model's performance was within the range of human inter-observer variability, indicating that it performs comparable to an independent human annotator.
-In the kidney region, the inter-observer variability — based on an independent human observer — was reported with a mean Dice of 0.93 ($\pm$0.05), while the model achieved 0.95 ($\pm$0.04).
-In the abnormality region, the inter-observer mean Dice was 0.66 ($\pm$0.27), compared to 0.66 ($\pm$0.28) for the proposed model.
-These results indicate that the proposed model performs within the range of human-level variability, suggesting its predictions are realistic and clinically relevant.
+Furthermore, these results suggest the model's predictions are realistic and clinically relevant.
 Our subgroup analysis showed that differences in performance between subgroups in sex, age, and tumor histologic subtypes are small and that the model is robust to use of different contrast phases.

+For the healthy kidney subset, TotalSegmentator achieves a lower median HD95 than the proposed model.
+We noticed that the proposed model predicted in a few cases structures physically far from the kidneys, which resulted in higher HD95 scores.
+In deployment, these structures could be flagged after connected component analysis or a region of interest crop could be made before or after the segmentation model using atlas based registration techniques \citep{buddenkotte_2024a}.
+While such shifts have less impact on volumetric Dice scores, they can noticeably affect HD95.